diux-dev/rosettadrone/README.md

 DIU is no longer maintaining this product.

-Another team has forked the project and is activel maintaining it at https://github.com/The1only/rosettadrone
+Another team has forked the project and is actively maintaining it at https://github.com/The1only/rosettadrone